12 creatives who stand out with square business card designs

 “Using Printfinity, I created 50 different designs featuring my most popular drawings, showcased on the front of the cards.
 This allowed me to display the breadth of my design work, which was a huge deal for me because I create for everywhere; from nurseries to bars and everywhere in between.
 I chose Square Business Cards so that mine would stand out in a pile of others”

 After working as a textile designer, Jessica Preston launched her UK-based interior design studio with the vision to create striking and inspiring spaces.
-To give clients a taste of her styling skills, she printed images of her projects across her printed marketing suite.
+To give clients a taste of her styling skills, she printed images of her projects across her printed marketing suite, including beautiful square business card designs.

 “I wanted the design of my business cards and postcards to include some eye-catching images of my work, as well as my contact details.
 I love the square shape with rounded corners – they’re different to the usual card you’d expect.”